-Students entering the Doctor of Optometry program in the fall of 2019 and beyond will not be recommended for progression from one academic year to the next with a semester GPA of less than 2.60 for two consecutive semesters or a cumulative GPA of less than 2.60.
-A student on a remediation plan will have their cumulative GPA calculated after the resolution of the remediation.
+Students may not be recommended for progression from one academic year to the next with a semester GPA of less than 2.60 for two consecutive semesters or a cumulative GPA of less than 2.60.
+A student on a remediation plan willhave their cumulative GPA calculated after the resolution of the remediation.
 When considering a student for promotion, the Student Performance Committee will consider ethical, professional, and personal conduct as well as academic performance.